If you feel unwell but feel it’s not a serious medical emergency, you can use the NHS 111 Wales Online Symptom.

 You can access useful medical advice which helps you determine the best course of action to take.
 For a medical emergency dial 999.

-Click on the image below to access a full list of local wellbeing services in Gwynedd produced by the Gwynedd Health and Wellbeing Partnership.
+Click on the image to the left to access a booklet containing useful articles and a full list of local wellbeing services in Gwynedd, produced by the Gwynedd Health and Wellbeing Partnership.